3 Patti Play Online

 Wild draw - In this online 3 Patti game, the dealer pulls out one card at random after dealing and nominates all other cards of the same rank as wild cards.

 Low wild - In this Indian 3 Patti variant, a player’s lowest-ranked cards are deemed wild cards in that players hand only.

 High wild - In this Indian 3 Patti variant, a player’s highest ranked cards are deemed wild cards in that players hand only.

 Two-lowest wild - In this 3 Patti variant a player is dealt four cards and the two lowest cards taken together form a virtual wild card in that player's hand only.
 If the two lowest cards are a pair then that pair may be considered as a single wild card.
 In this version, if the two middle-rank cards are a pair, then the player does not have any wild cards.

 Bust card draw - In this fun 3 Patti game, the dealer pulls out one card at random after dealing and nominates all cards of the same rank as bust cards.
 Any player holding any of the bust cards has to fold.

 Stud - In this 3 Patti game each player receives a preset mix of a combination of face-down and face-up cards.
 The cards dealt face down to each player are called hole cards.
 The cards dealt face-up are called street cards.
 The combination of hole cards and street cards are determined based on the variation of the game you are playing.

-Community - Similar to a game of poker, in this 3 Patti game players are dealt incomplete hands of facedown cards and then several face-up community cards are revealed at the centre of the table.
-The community cards can be used by each of the players to make their best teen Patti hand combination.
+Community - Similar to a poker game, in this online 3 Patti game players are dealt incomplete hands of facedown cards and then several face-up community cards are revealed at the centre of the table.
+The community cards can be used by each of the players to make their best online 3 Patti hand combination.

 • Three-card community: Each player is dealt two face-down cards followed by one face-up community card in this 3 Patti variant.